warrickball/tomso/docs/script.rst

 --------------

-The ``plot`` subcommand facilitates quick look plots to inspect data in many of the formats that TOMSO supports.
+The ``plot`` subcommand facilitates quick look plots to inspect data in many of the formats that ``tomso`` supports.
 Let's plot a MESA track in the Hertzsprung--Russell diagram: ::

   tomso plot ../tests/data/mesa.history -x Teff -y log_L --prune --flip-x